tayloraswift/swift-png/examples/README.md

 }
 ```

-The best way to understand the indexing function is to compare it with the behavior of the `init(packing:size:layout:metadata)` initializer.
+The best way to understand the indexing function is to compare it with the behavior of the `init(packing:size:layout:metadata:)` initializer.
 Calling that initializer is equivalent to calling `init(packing:size:layout:metadata:indexer:)` with the following indexing function.

 ```swift
 {